A physical basis for cosmological correlators from cuts: Diagrammatic partial fractions

 Adding equations \eqref{eq:partialFracDecomp1}-\eqref{eq:partialFracDecomp4} together, one finds

 To turn this into the $\dlog$-form of interest, we shift $\mbf{x}\to\mbf{X}$ and multiply by the volume form $\d^4\mbf{x}$

-The additive positively of the partial fractioned canonical function is reflected in the fact that the pair of crossing hyperplanes in the degenerate boundary ($B_8$ and $B_9$) appear as a ratio in the above $\dlog$-form.
+The additive positivity of the partial fractioned canonical function is reflected in the fact that the pair of crossing hyperplanes in the degenerate boundary ($B_8$ and $B_9$) appear as a ratio in the above $\dlog$-form.